 O God, our times are in your hand:

-WE REMEMBER the late May Cree Shaw who died 20 years ago on Sep 26 at age 94.
+WE REMEMBER the late John Pickering, who died 6 years ago on Mar 21 at age 84;

 The eternal God is thy refuge, and underneath are the everlasting arms.
 [Deut.
 33.27]

-Some sermons by The Rev. Gyllian Davies may be found here or by request.
+SERMONS by the Rev Gyllian Davies may be found here.

 COLLECT OF THE DAY